hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 ...
 ```

 This shows all the nodes that have announced themselves onto the network.
+The HOPR addresses are contracted so click on them to expand the full address.

 For the purpose of this tutorial if you aren’t using Playground you will have to find two or more responsive nodes on the network.
 You can do this by pinging other nodes.